SMAC-Group/course_intro_statistics/slides/chapter1_01.md

 # Introduction to vectors

 Notes: In this section, we will discuss the basic features of vectors.
-For more information have at this [link](https://smac-group.github.io/ds/data.html#vectors).
+For more information have a look at this [link](https://smac-group.github.io/ds/data.html#vectors).

 ---